nasa/astrobee/localization/sparse_mapping/theia_map.md

 consistent libraries at a custom location in your home directory, which are largely independent of your particular Linux system.

+For the record, the instructions below were tested on Ubuntu 18.04.

 Fetch and install ``conda`` from:

     https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html